top of page

 wooden logo plaque for buffalo trace that is on a red brick wall inside their visitor centre

-Before I tell you more about this distillery, it's important to delve back a few hundred years to understand why buffalo and bourbon are so interconnected in Kentucky.
+Before we dive into the distillery itself, it's worth stepping back a few hundred years to understand why buffalo and bourbon are so intertwined in Kentucky.

 American Bison, migrating in massive herds, created pathways along the natural topography between the prairie lands in Illinois to the salt licks in Kentucky.
-These paths, called the Buffalo Trace, were used by American Indians for generations before settlers arrived from other countries.
-The route appears on the earliest maps of the area and was the most common route that later settlers used to cross the state.
+These trails, called the Buffalo Trace, were used by American Indians for generations and later became the main route for settlers crossing the state.
+Early maps show the Trace as a vital artery for travel and trade.
 Many booked passage on riverboats as far as the Falls, what is now Louisville, before continuing west.
-This stopping off point made Louisville a boom town.
-As the popularity of the route grew, taverns, hotels and businesses began to pop up along its length.
-These businesses further flourished, when a stagecoach line was established that ran the length of the trace.
+The trail’s growing popularity led to taverns, hotels, and businesses lining its route, and when a stagecoach line ran its full length, the Buffalo Trace became a hub of movement and commerce.

-Records indicate that on the site of what is now Buffalo Trace Distillery, distilling began in 1775 with Hancock Lee and his brother Willis Lee.
-In 1792, the same year Kentucky became the 15th state of the United States, Commodore Richard Taylor built the first permanent structure on the site, Riverside House, that still stands today.
+Distilling on this historic site began as early as 1775, when Hancock Lee and his brother Willis set up their first stills.
+By 1792, the year Kentucky became the 15th state, Commodore Richard Taylor built Riverside House, the first permanent structure on the property.
+Remarkably, Riverside House still stands today, a silent witness to centuries of bourbon history.

 image of colonel e h taylor, the founder of buffalo trace